JamoDevNich/Url-Machine/readme.md

 - Taking into account checking how popular a path is, instead of how strong the matches are out of the known trusted
 - Other more suitable and more effective self-learning methods?
 - Attempting to navigate to the path specified, or any urls contained within the path for further assessment
+- Identifying features such as parameter length, checking average length of threat parameters and legitimate parameters